PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ServerAliveCountMax 10
 ```

 This will cause a "ping" every 30 seconds and hopefully prevent disconnections.
 OIT manages the VPN so please [contact them](https://princeton.service-now.com/service) for assistance.
+Consider using [tmux](https://researchcomputing.princeton.edu/support/knowledge-base/connect-ssh) to help deal with disconnects.

 ### If the Linux VPN is not working

-Try the procedure below from T. Jones of the Tech Clinic if your VPN client on Linux is not working:
+Try the procedure below from Tim Jones of the Tech Clinic if your VPN client on Linux is not working:

 ```
 echo "Enter your netid"